 The rules regarding the committees are set out in the Articles of Association and the Board of Directors Regulation, both of which are available on the company's website at www.amrest.eu.
-Moreover, the Audit Committee has its own internal regulation.
-The company has prepared performance reports on each of the Audit and Remuneration committees, which shall also be available to shareholders on the website.
+Moreover, the Audit and Risk Committee has its own internal regulation, which is also available on the company's website.
+Those regulations have not been changed during the year.
+Performance reports on each of the Audit.
+Appoinments and Remuneration and Sustainability, Health and Safety committee committees have been prepared by the respective committee, which shall also be available to shareholders on the website.